tel: +48 888 99 98 98

 Apart from immense strength, neodymium magnets have the following advantages:

-• Key role in modern technologies – are utilized in computer drives, electric motors, medical equipment and very highly developed apparatuses.
+• Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis when they are in the body.
+• Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
+Additionally, miniscule components of these products can complicate diagnosis when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.